 Thank you for visiting my site.
 This is a general overview; however, more information is located in greater detail throughout the site.

-I am past President (2012) of the Association for the Study Literature and Environment (ASLE) and Co-Principle Investigator of the North American Observatory and West Cluster of the Andrew W. Mellon funded project, "Humanities for the Environment" (HfE) which is networking members of the Consortium of Humanities Centers and Institutes (CHCI).
-I co-led the HfE website development team and am currently working with HfE members in Europe and Australia to organize an Asian HfE Observatory that will launch in late 2014.
+I am past President (2012) of the Association for the Study Literature and Environment (ASLE) and co-lead the North American Observatory of the Andrew W. Mellon funded project, "Humanities for the Environment" (HfE) which is networking members of the Consortium of Humanities Centers and Institutes (CHCI).
+I also co-lead the HfE website development team and am working with HfE leaders in Asia, Africa, Australia and Europe to expand the Observatory network.

 I am the author of American Indian Literature, Environmental Justice and Ecocriticism (2001, U of Arizona P) and co-editor, with Kimberly N. Ruffin, of American Studies, Ecocriticism and Citizenship: Thinking and Acting in the Local and Global Commons (2013, Routledge).
 I co-edited The Environmental Justice Reader (2002, U of Arizona P, with Mei Mei Evans and Rachel Stein), a groundbreaking collection cited in many languages and credited with helping shift the field of ecocriticism towards “ecojustice revisionism.”
 Another collection, Keywords for Environmental Studies (co-edited with William Gleason and David Pellow), is in press at New York University Press.

-I have delivered keynotes and lectures in the US, Germany, Scotland, Spain, Hong Kong, and Taiwan and presented over 50 conference papers.
+I have delivered invited keynotes and lectures in the US, China, Germany, Hong Kong, Scotland, Spain, Sweden, and Taiwan and presented over 50 conference papers.
 My books, articles, chapters and reviews, many of which can be found on my Academia.edu page, interpret the impacts of rapid environmental change and widening social disparities caused by climate change and articulate the reasons why interdisciplinary alliances between the environmental humanities and the natural and technological sciences are crucial to solving the complex urban and ecological challenges we face now and in the future.